travis-ci/docs-travis-ci-com/user/deployment/npm.md

 its content, or create (potentially empty) `.npmignore` file to override it.

-### Running commands before and after release
+### Running commands before and after deploy

-Sometimes you want to run commands before or after releasing a package.
+Sometimes you want to run commands before or after deploying.
 You can use the `before_deploy` and `after_deploy` stages for this.
-These will only be triggered if Travis CI is actually pushing a release.
+These will only be triggered if Travis CI is actually deploying.

+{% highlight yaml %}
+before_deploy: "echo 'ready?'"
+deploy:
+  ..
+after_deploy:
+  - ./after_deploy_1.sh
+  - ./after_deploy_2.sh
+{% endhighlight %}